MISSION & VISION

 SOMArts’ annual artistic programs include 3-5 exhibitions curated by SOMArts staff, 3 curatorial residencies in the Main Gallery, 12-18 exhibitions by solo artists and groups in the Ramp Gallery, free youth programming developed in collaboration with SFAI City Studio, an annual Dia de los Muertos exhibition and performance series, a monthly free professional development series for artists co-presented with ArtSpan, the monthly queer performance series The News, and three to four exhibition-related performances and workshops each month.

-Within these programs, SOMArts serves an audience of over 30,000 people each year and provides tours and workshops to over 25 K-12 classrooms, utilizing over 3,000 volunteer hours.
+Within these programs, SOMArts serves an audience of over 32,600 people on-site each year and provides tours and workshops to over 28 classrooms (16 different schools), utilizing over 2,740 volunteer hours.

 In addition to productions and presentations, SOMArts provides extensive support services to Bay Area arts and culture nonprofits.
 The Affordable Space Program provides below-market rental space and production assistance to over 80 nonprofits annually, hosting their exhibitions, performances, and events and providing technical production services such as livestreaming video to public-access television.
 SOMArts fiscally sponsors 10-15 emerging organizations and artist projects annually.
 Neighborhood Arts Services teaches young adults staging skills while providing stages, wheelchair-accessible lifts and sound systems to cultural fairs and festivals throughout the city.